Root canals: What are they?

 How to treat them

-However, there is need to select an experienced dentist who knows how to treat them.
-Any traces of bacteria left behind after the therapy can lead to the recurrence of a sharp pain.
+However, there is a need to select an experienced dentist who knows how to treat them.
+Any traces of bacteria left behind after the therapy can lead to the recurrence of sharp pain.
 If pain returns following a root canal treatment, the patient will require follow-up treatment to remove the remaining traces of bacteria.
 The dentist should detect any additional canals because the treatment will not succeed if any are missed.
 The remaining canals can hide bacteria, thus prolonging the infection.

 The follow-up treatment for a missed canal can be cumbersome because fillings, implants, and crowns must be removed before proceeding.
 Additionally, a good dentist uses high-quality materials to ensure durability.
 The inner seal can deteriorate, thus enabling bacteria to flourish and infect the root.